rickaa/rand/rand/content/posts/divide_search_abstract.md

   * Choose random elements from that set.
   * Make the user able to choose the length of the username created.

 For the first part, another quick **search** tells us about `string.ascii_lowercase`, which is just what we need.
 The second part was already solved before.
-Lets see if they work together.
+Let's see if they work together.

 ```python